kgiszewski/LearnUmbraco7/Chapter 02 - Backoffice Orientation/README.md

 * [Forms (New for Umbraco 7)](07 - Forms Section.md)
 * And even custom sections can be created like Umbraco Bookshelf

 Version 7 has brought a very clean responsive interface powered by AngularJs.
+Umbraco sections (called `applications` when developing new sections) consist of a node tree on the left, a contextual panel on the right and dashboards available at the root of each sectoin.

 ![Backoffice](assets/backoffice.png)